Black Friday Offer! Get 60% off for 3 months. Offer expires in...

 A partnership agreement is a legal document which states the responsibilities of each partner so everyone understands their role and duties.
 It will also show the amount of capital raised by each partner, and their entitlement to a share of any profits.

-Having a partnership isn’t a requirement, but it can be invaluable to have one in place, particularly if a partner leaves or there are areas of potential confusion.
+Having a partnership agreement isn’t a legal requirement, but it can be invaluable to have one in place, particularly if a partner leaves or if someone in the business dies, or there are other areas of potential confusion.

 For instance, some partnerships might have a ‘sleeping partner’ who contributes capital (and takes a share of the profits as a result) but doesn’t share the daily management.